tylerdionne/OverTheWire-Narnia-Write-ups/Level 5 -> Level 6/README.md

 Looking at the C source file we see that if we are able to change the value of i from 1 to 500 we get a shell.
 We do not see a strcpy like the other challenges so there is not a buffer overflow vulnerability in this program.
 We see that the function snprintf is used.
-This function is known to have a format string vulnerability.
+This function is known to have a format string vulnerability when user input is not sanitized properly.